adamelliotfields/kubernetes-practice/metrics-server/README.md

 # Metrics Server

 Metrics Server is the successor to Heapster for providing Pod and Node resource utilization.
-It provides the data for the `kubectl top` command.
+It provides the data for the `kubectl top` command and the Vertical Pod Autoscaler resource.

 > At this time, Metrics Server has not been integrated into the Kubernetes Dashboard.
 If you plan on
 > using the dashboard, stick with Heapster for now.